Finsler manifolds with Positive Weighted Flag Curvature: Abstract

 \section{Abstract}

-The flag curvature is a natural extension of the sectional curvature in Riemannian geometry.
-However there are many non-Riemannian quantities which interact the flag curvature.
-In this paper, we introduce a notion of weighted flag curvature by modifying the flag curvature with the non-Riemannian quantity, $T$-curvature.
-We show that a proper open forward complete Finsler manifold with positive weighted flag curvature is necessarily diffeomorphic to the Euclidean space.
+The flag curvature is a natural Finsler extension of the sectional curvature in Riemannian geometry.
+However, there are many non-Riemannian quantities which interact with the flag curvature.
+In this paper, we introduce a notion of weighted flag curvature by modifying the flag curvature using the non-Riemannian quantity, $T$-curvature.
+We show that a forward complete open Finsler manifold with positive weighted flag curvature is necessarily diffeomorphic to the Euclidean space, and that a compact Finsler manifold with nonnegative weighted flag curvature and strictly convex boundary is diffeomorphic to a Euclidean ball.

 {\bf Keywords:} \\ {\bf MR(2000) subject classification: } 53C60, 53B40